LGBT Travel in Zanzibar And Tanzania

 Nevertheless, it is crucial for LGBTQ travellers to understand the legal and social conditions regarding LGBTQ rights in Tanzania prior to organising their trip.

-Zanzibar Gay Travel Frequently Asked Questions: Essential Tips & Guide for LGBTQ+ Travelers
+Zanzibar Gay Travel Frequently Asked Questions: Essential Tips & Guide for Tanzania LGBTQ+ Travelers

 Is homosexuality legal in Zanzibar?